top of page

 The Problem

 The Veterans Affairs (VA) faced a challenge in purchasing cloud servers internally and required an intuitive interface design to facilitate this process.
 It was crucial for the interface to allow the VA to select and price out individual servers, as well as add them to a shopping cart for streamlined purchasing.
-The focus of this problem statement is solely on the process of selecting and pricing servers, while the removal of servers from the cart will be handled separately in another interface and does not need to be addressed here.

 The Solution